forestgrape/coronavirus/index.md

   > Omicron is a new Chapter and not just an Update, both biological and organizational.

-- 27.11. (pinned): *Restrictions should be nearly no for children, very relaxed teenagers and relaxed for the twenties.* //as of January 2022, this counts for most.
+- 27.11. (pinned): *Restrictions should be nearly no for children, very relaxed teenagers and relaxed for the twenties.* //as of January 2022, few restriction are necessary anyways.

 ---